 He turned to one of the guys and said, "What is wrong with this guy, is he an idiot or something?"

-My classmates answered, "Actually coach, he is not top Talmud student in our class, he just likes to make sure he understands everything".
+My classmates answered, "Actually coach, he is the top Talmud student in our class, he just likes to make sure he understands everything".

 Many people attend classes, lectures, but the speakers are not clear.
 I learned this in college, at martial arts seminars, in synagogues, most speakers are not clear at all and most people walk away having gained nothing at all.

 Therefore I make a point about being clear.
-Say what you mean and mean what you say and do not apologize to anyone.
+Say what you mean and mean what you say and do not have to apologize to anyone.

 Avoid misunderstandings at all costs.